-4. Break in learning (For apprenticeship students only)
+5.2 Break in learning (For apprenticeship students only)

-- 4.1 A "break in learning" is defined as a break in training where you are not continuing with your apprenticeship, but you have told your employer beforehand that you intend to resume your apprenticeship in the future. - 4.2 A break in learning can generally only be agreed in relation to medical treatment, parental leave or leave for other personal reasons that prevent you from progressing with your apprenticeship.
+- 5.2.1 A "break in learning" is defined as a break in training where you are not continuing with your apprenticeship, but you have told your employer beforehand that you intend to resume your apprenticeship in the future. - 5.2.2 A break in learning can generally only be agreed in relation to medical treatment, parental leave or leave for other personal reasons that prevent you from progressing with your apprenticeship.
 Annual leave, public holidays and short-term absences (up to four weeks) cannot be agreed as a break in learning.
-The exception to this is where UCEM are unable to evidence active learning at least every four weeks in which case, ESFA regulations require a break in learning to be enforced. - 4.3 If you want to go on a break in learning, you must first discuss this with your Apprenticeship Outcomes Officer.
+The exception to this is where the University is unable to evidence active learning at least every four weeks in which case,

+Department for Education regulations require a break in learning to be enforced.

+- 5.2.3 If you want to go on a break in learning, you must first discuss this with your Apprenticeship Outcomes Officer.
 If your Apprenticeship Outcomes Officer agrees your circumstances could be considered for a break in learning, we will discuss this with your employer together.
-If your employer is supportive of a break in learning, your Apprenticeship Outcomes Officer will log the request in Student Central.
-At this stage we must collectively agree a planned return date (which can be changed if required by mutual agreement). - 4.4 Your VLE access for any modules you registered for in the semester you took your break in learning will become "read-only".
+If your employer is supportive of a break in learning, your Apprenticeship Outcomes Officer will log the request in the VLE.
+At this stage we must collectively agree a planned return date (which can be changed if required by mutual agreement). - 5.2.4 Your VLE access for any modules you registered for in the semester you took your break in learning will become "read-only".
 This means that you can still view learning materials, but you cannot engage.
-For example, you cannot submit assessments, participate in forums or download e-Books. - 4.5 You will still be subject to these regulations during your break in learning and you are expected to engage with any communication from UCEM.

-- 4.6 Any breaks in learning will still count towards your maximum registration period for your academic programme (see section 2.3). - 4.7 You are not allowed to participate in the resubmission period for a module that you have taken a break in learning on.
-Instead, you should join the next delivery of the module. - 4.8 Any marks achieved on a module that you did not complete due to taking a break in learning are not carried forward to any future attempts, unless exceptionally agreed by the Dean of School / Dean of School (Academic). - 4.9 See section 9.3 for what will happen if you do not return after your agreed break in learning.
+For example, you cannot submit assessments, participate in forums or download e-Books. - 5.2.5 You will still be subject to these regulations during your break in learning and you are expected to engage with any communication from University of the Built Environment. - 5.2.6 Any breaks in learning will still count towards your maximum registration period for your academic programme (see section 2.3). - 5.2.7 You are not allowed to participate in the resubmission period for a module that you have taken a break in learning on.
+Instead, you should join the next delivery of the module. - 5.2.8 Any marks achieved on a module that you did not complete due to taking a break in learning are not carried forward to any future attempts, unless exceptionally agreed by the Dean of School / Dean of School (Academic). - 5.2.9 See section 10.3 for what will happen if you do not return after your agreed break in learning.

-5. Assessment
+6. Assessment

-5.1 Introduction to assessment
+6.1 Introduction to assessment